 But that is not all.

-In December 1999 the Swedish Post issued a stamp with the Ericofon on it.
+In December 1999 the Swedish postal services issued a stamp with the Ericofon printed on it.
 It was part of a series of 10 stamps indicating the many Swedish landmarks in industry and society during the millennium that was going to end.

 The series is called ‘vårt nittonhundratal’ meaning ‘our twentieth century’.
 This is the second series of 10 stamps.